Fabrice Vandeputte

-Fabrice Vandeputte (born 22 September 1969) is a French professional football manager and former player who is the head coach of Championnat National 2 side Caen B. As a player, he was a midfielder.
+Fabrice Vandeputte (born 22 September 1969) is a French professional football manager and former player.
+As a player, he was a midfielder.

 Club career

 Vandeputte, who was a midfielder, started out his career at Standard FC de Montataire, joining Lille, where he would feature for the B team, later on.
 In 1989, he moved to Division 2 Louhans-Cuiseaux.
 In four seasons at the club, he made a total of 109 league appearances, and scored 14 goals.
 He would then sign for Beauvais, a club also in the Division 2; there, he made 23 appearances in one season under the coaching of Vahid Halilhodžić.

 After 1994, Vandeputte pursued his career in amateur divisions of French football.
 He went through Saint-Leu and Stade Montois before signing for Chantilly as player-manager in January 1998.

 International career

 In the early parts of his career, Vandeputte was minimally selected with France youth teams.